-Dive into Mexico’s lively marine environments and regional cultures as you travel from the coast to the jungle.
-Snorkel in some of the world’s most diverse waters, witness sea turtles and sea lions in their natural habitats, and hike through ancient Mayan ruins.
+Dive into Mexico’s lively marine environments as you travel from the coast to the jungle.
+Snorkel in some of the world’s most diverse waters, observe sea turtles and sea lions in their natural habitats, and hike through ancient ruins.

 Participants in The Experiment’s Mexico program who are minors must travel with parental consent documents.
 Please see our website and contact The Experiment for more information.